USS Norris: Vietnam War service

 Intensified operations in Vietnam called her with other ships of Destroyer Squadron 20 and they left Newport on 4 October for Panama and Yokosuka, arriving on 10 November.
 As they had in Korea, her guns supported troops ashore, first driving back Viet Cong attempting to overrun Vũng Tàu on 21 November.
 After four months on the gunline giving major service in the struggle to keep South Vietnam free, Norris completed a circumnavigation by returning via Suez to Newport, arriving on 25 April 1967.

 Following east coast and Caribbean operations, Norris returned to the Mediterranean on 29 April 1968 for duty through the summer months.
 Returning to Newport in the fall, she deployed again from 9 May through December 1969.
 Into 1970 she continued on rotation between the 2nd Fleet and 6th Fleet.

 Decommissioning and sale

 Norris was decommissioned on 4 December 1970, and struck from the Navy List on 1 February 1974.
 Transferred to Turkey on 1 July 1974 as a spare parts ship to be cannibalized, but after the loss of TCG Kocatepe D354 (ex-USS Harwood DD861 in Turkish service, which is sunk by Turkish warplanes on 21 July 1974 following a mistake), Turkish Navy gave the same name TCG Kocatepe with same hull number D354 to ex-USS Norris.
-After 20 years of service with Turkish Navy, Kocatepe (ex-USS Norris DD859) was decommissionned and sold as scrap to Hurdasan Anonim Sirketi in June 1994.
+After 20 years of service with Turkish Navy, Kocatepe (ex-USS Norris DD859) was decommissioned and sold as scrap to Hurdasan Anonim Sirketi in June 1994.